jeno5980515/aws-training/AWS Technical Professional/AWS Technical Professional - Assessment.md

 ### What AWS service would you use to establish a dedicated connection for data transfer from your data center into an Amazon region?
 * AWS Direct Connect

-### Customers can achieve a global presence by using multiple: (check all that apply)
+### Customers can achieve a global presence by using multmultiple: (check all that apply)
 * edge locations
 * AWS regions